jmafc/angular-phonecat-brunch/docs/README.md

 verify proper fetching of (mocked) detail data.
 Similarly, the phone detail scenario test now checks the phone name (rather than `phoneId`).

+## Step-9 - Custom Filter

+This step adds a custom filter to display Boolean values using Unicode symbols.
+The filter is defined in `app/scripts/filters.coffee` and this module is injected into `app/app.coffee`.
+The `phone-detail.jade` template was changed to use the filter in a couple of items.
+A unit test to verify the filter was added with `test/unit/filterSpec.coffee`.